cdifan/cdichips/mc6805ikat.md

 Each channel accepts a number of command messages and can return a number of response messages.
-Some commands will always return response messages, others will not; response messages can also be returned aynchronously driven by external input, e.g. from pointing devices.
+Some commands will always return response messages, others will not; response messages can also be returned aynchronously driven by external input, e.g. from pointing devices or control keys.

 The length of each message is determined by its first byte.
 Both commands and responses are channel-specific, e.g. first byte 80 on channel B specifies a different